Place baby ALONE in the crib to sleep

 SUIDS – SUDDEN UNEXPECTED INFANT DEATH SYNDROME is the newest term used to describe what was once SIDS.

-Overheating – when babies get too warm, they have difficulty waking
+• Overheating — when babies become too warm, they may have difficulty waking

 Proper air circulation